howtoscalenn/howtoscalenn.github.io/index.md

 *Fig.*

 In [PaLM](https://arxiv.org/abs/2204.02311), researchers uses different parameterization.
-(I call this parameterization—not just initialization—because they adopt *Adafactor* instead of Adam, allowing per-layer lr, which is quite similar in spirit to muP.)
+(I call this parameterization, not just initialization, because they adopt *Adafactor* instead of Adam, allowing per-layer lr, which is quite similar in spirit to muP.)
 They keep tied embeddings, set init std to 1, and scale the pre-softmax logits by $$1/\sqrt{n}$$, where $$n$$ is equivalent to $$d_{\text{model}}$$.

 ![palm_training_setup_details](/assets/img/how_to_scale_cheatsheet/palm_training_setup_details.png){: width="100%"}
 *Fig.*

 As the text states, LayerNorm modules normalize their inputs, which means the variance of the outputs is 1.
-So it’s reasonable to initialize the embedding matrix with standard deviation 1—this is consistent with muP.
+So it’s reasonable to initialize the embedding matrix with standard deviation 1, this is consistent with muP.
 However, the $$1/\sqrt{n}$$ logit scaling does not match the $$1/n$$ scaling used in muP,
 but i believe perhaps *Adafactor* compensates for this mismatch by adapting the update scale.